Search for a rare disease

 Prevalence of SCOTD is unknown, 33 cases have been reported to date.

-SCOTD patients present with a first ketoacidotic attack as newborns (2-4 days), or later between 6-20 months of age.
+SCOTD patients present with a first ketoacidotic attack as a newborn (2-4 days), or later between 6-20 months of age.
 Initial episodes are often severe, and further episodes may be triggered by metabolic stress, infection or extended periods of fasting.
-Symptoms include tachypnea, vomiting, lethargy and hyptonia, and in severe cases coma.
-Episode intensity and regularity is variable, severe attacks are potentially fatal.
-Patients are generally healthy and develop normally between episodes, but infants may present with a failure to thrive and poor feeding prior to diagnosis.
+Symptoms include tachypnea, vomiting, lethargy,hypotonia, and ,in severe cases, coma.
+Episode intensity and frequency is variable and severe attacks are potentially fatal.
+Patients are generally healthy and develop normally between episodes, but infants may present with failure to thrive and poor feeding prior to diagnosis.
 Cardiomegaly has developed in two cases and may lead to congestive heart failure.

-SCOTD is caused by mutations in the OXCT1 gene (5p13) that encodes the mitochondrial enzyme essential for ketone body metabolism in all extrahepatic tissue, succinyl CoA:3-ketoacid CoA transferase.
-Over 20 different mutations to OXCT1 have been identified, all leading to the accumulation of ketone bodies and ketoacidosis during periods of catabolic stress, partial loss of function mutations have been identified that also lead to severe ketoacidosis but absence of permanent ketosis.
+SCOTD is caused by mutations in the OXCT1 gene (5p13) that encodes the mitochondrial enzyme essential for ketone body metabolism in all extrahepatic tissue: succinyl CoA:3-ketoacid CoA transferase.
+Over 20 different mutations to OXCT1 have been identified, all leading to the accumulation of ketone bodies and ketoacidosis during periods of catabolic stress.
+Partial loss-of-function mutations have been identified that also lead to severe ketoacidosis, but without permanent ketosis.

 Permanent ketosis or persistent ketouria are pathognomic features of SCOTD, however, some mild cases may not present with these signs.
-Patients display metabolic acidosis during crises and both serum and urinalysis reveal high levels of ketones, pH levels between 6.8 and 7.12 and HCO3 of between 3-8 mmol/l may be observed.
+Patients display metabolic acidosis during crises and both serum and urinalysis reveal high levels of ketones, pH levels between 6.8 and 7.12 and HCO3 levels between 3-8 mmol/l may be observed.
 There is no characteristic organic acid or acylcarnitine profile.
-The ratio of free fatty acids to total ketone bodies becomes less than 0.3 during a short fast and this may be a clue to suspect this disorder.
+The ratio of free fatty acids to total ketone bodies becomes less than 0.3 during a short fast and this may lead one to suspect SCOTD.
 Enzyme activity assays using fibroblasts, lymphocytes or platelets reveal a lack, or great reduction, of functional succinylCoA : 3-ketoacid CoA transferase.

 Differential diagnoses include physiological ketosis and ketoacidosis due to beta-ketothiolase deficiency (see this term).